reenatoteixeira/basic-snake-game/README.md

 # Basic Snake Game
- Basic Snake Game recreation using HTML, CSS and mostly JavaScript.
+ Recreation of a basic Snake Game using HTML, CSS and mostly JavaScript.